Last Updated on April 28, 2023 by Emmanuel

 What do the top SaaS 1% do differently?

-Focusing on customers.
+They focus on customers.

 One of the most critical things 1% of SaaS software do differently is staying more focused on customers to offer them better satisfaction.